YeMyintSoeKMD/task-management-frontend/README.md

 ### Project Info
 Simple Task Management Application for managing tasks with token based authentication.
-Front focus, fetching APIs for a task app from the SERVER.
+Frontend focus, fetching APIs for a task app from the SERVER.

 #### Technologies Used
 1. Vue.js 3